 As we approach our Centennial in 2020, we are embarking on a bold and innovative transformation of our Museum.
-With discoveries at every turn, our new Museum campus will pique visitors' curiosity and inspire a passion to learn more about science and nature.
-Watch this video to learn more about the transformation that is taking place at the Cleveland Museum of Natural History.
+With discoveries at every turn, our new campus will pique visitors' curiosity and inspire a passion to learn more about science and nature.
+Watch this video to learn more about the transformation that is taking place.

-Learn more about the transformation that's currently taking place around our campus.
-From the construction of new, vibrant outdoor Perkins Wildlife Center & Woods Garden, to the addition of an energy-efficient parking garage to the welcoming new West Garden featuring the art of Cleveland artist Viktor Schreckengost.
+Learn more about the transformation that's currently taking place on our campus.
+From the construction of a new, vibrant outdoor Ralph Perkins II Wildlife Center & Woods Garden - Presented by KeyBank, to the addition of an energy-efficient parking garage, to the new Sears Garden featuring the iconic work of Cleveland artist Viktor Schreckengost.

 "The amazing treasures of our Museum and the urgency of our mission to improve science education compel us to undertake this major transformation of our facilities and exhibits.
 Our goal is to build on the innate curiosity of every individual and to foster the joy that comes with exploration and discovery."